 Q: You state in your first attempt that you wrapped the first ply with electrical tape.
 How tight should this be?

-A: The tape compacts the carbon, which makes a stronger structure, and squeezes out excess resin, which saves weight.
-Therefore it should be wrapped as tightly as possible.
-In my case the limit on how tight was possible was collapse of the foam.
+A: The tape compacts the carbon, making a stronger structure, and squeezes out excess resin, saving weight.
+Therefore, it should be wrapped as tightly as possible.
+In my case, the limit on how tight was possible was collapse of the foam.
 The first area I wrapped slowly shrank in cross section right before my eyes as the epoxy warmed the Styrofoam.
 I now think rigid polyurethane foam would better resist this.
 Even so, the first ply or two of carbon could be wrapped loosely with tape to hold it in place until cure.
-After that the next plies of carbon can be wrapped quite tightly with tape because the cured first ply or two of carbon will be a rigid shell on the foam core.
+After that the next plies of carbon could be wrapped quite tightly with tape because the cured first ply or two of carbon would be a rigid shell on the foam core.
 Make a simple trial part first to learn the limits for the foam you have.

 Q: How thoroughly was the ply wrapped?
 Completely covered, partially attached?

-- Cloth that is not compacted by the tape begins to "float" on the bulging resin that squeezes out in between the tape, and this cures into a blister like shape that should be sanded smooth.
+- Cloth that is not compacted by the tape begins to "float" on the bulging resin that squeezes out in between the tape, and cures into a blister-like shape that should be sanded smooth.
 This nearly always removes the ply(s) that were left uncovered at that spot, necessitating a repair of the area.